How Rachel Lindsay Plans to Feel ''Powerful and Sexy'' on Wedding Day

 Besides discussing the impending nuptials, the reality star talked about what life has been like for the couple since their season came to an end, which is both amazing and terrifying all at the same time.
 Surprisingly enough she said, "The hardest day is when the cameras go off, 'cause you're scared.
 You're like, oh my gosh, I got this ring.
 And it's like is this the same person you know that I met on camera?
 Is he going to be the same off?"

-But, after trusting her instincts, Rachel has realized, "Ryan is truly my best friend."
+But, after trusting her instincts, Rachel has realized, "Bryan is truly my best friend."

 Don't miss E!
 News every weekday at 7 and 11 p.m.